guenchi/jwt/README.md

 ***use：***

-only HS256 sign for now.
+only HS256 signature for now.

 ```
 payload: association-list